The Color-Dual Fates of $F^3$, $R^3$, and $\mathcal{N}=4$ Supergravity: Resummation to

-Using \eqn{resummedDF} to rewrite our constrained ansatz in \eqn{eq:4pointnum}, without requiring that $a_{3, \text{YM}}$ vanishes offers a revised form of the four-point numerator for our double-copy consistent theory:
+Using \eqn{resummedDF} to rewrite our constrained ansatz in \eqn{eq:4pointnum}, offers a revised form of the four-point numerator for our double-copy consistent theory through $\alpha'^4$:

-Note that the terms from the second line, $n^{\text{YM}}+\alpha' n^{F^3}$, are the first two terms of the $\alpha'$ expansion of $n^{(DF)^2+\text{YM}}$ given in \eqn{resummedDF}.
-This suggests that color-dual consistent amplitudes can be promoted to higher-order contact terms via a product of their color-dual numerators with scalar permutation invariants, and that this information can be consistently propagated to higher multiplicity color-dual amplitudes.
-Indeed, as we shall discuss shortly, there is a known map from string-theory considerations which offers not only a proof of concept but a prescriptive understanding of how such higher multiplicity color-dual amplitudes may be consistently included.
-In light of this behavior, it is not hard to imagine that the following resummation spans the full set of double-copy consistent four-point amplitudes, $A^{\text{dcc}}_4$, for $\tfth$ theories:
+Note that the terms in the second expression, $n^{\text{YM}}+\alpha' n^{F^3}$, mirror the first terms of the $\alpha'$ expansion of $n^{(DF)^2+\text{YM}}$ given in \eqn{resummedDF}.
+This suggests the possibility that double-copy consistent amplitudes can be promoted to higher-order contact terms via a product of their color-dual numerators with scalar permutation invariants, and that this information can be consistently propagated to higher multiplicity color-dual amplitudes.

+Indeed, we will shortly introduce a map from string-theory which offers not only a proof of concept, but a prescriptive understanding of how higher multiplicity color-dual amplitudes may be constructively reconciled with the addition of local counterterms.
+It is therefore likely that the we span all order contributions to a double-copy consistent$\tfth$-theory four-vector amplitude with,

-where $\sigma_3$ and $\sigma_2$ are the four-point scalar permutation invariants, and all remaining freedom is given in terms of numeric ansatz parameters $c_{(x,y)}$, which encode the Wilson coefficients of higher-derivative corrections.
+where $\sigma_3$ and $\sigma_2$ are the four-point scalar permutation invariants, and all remaining freedom is parameterized by $c_{(x,y)}$, which encode the Wilson coefficients of higher-derivative corrections.
+Higher-multiplicity factorization may yet require additional relations between $c_{(x,y)}$, but none that could exclude the single-valued promotion of \eqn{defSV} that we will now describe.